ONW Forensics Invitational NIETOC

 Sarah Bahr Paradigm

 I am a single diamond coach who has been coaching both officially and unofficially for the last 9 years.
 I was competitive in speach and debate in high school and attended 4 CFL National Tournaments and 1 NSDA National Tournament.
-I placed third in Expository at the 1996 NSDA National tournament.
+I placed third in Expository at the 1996 NSDA National tournament, and I was a semifinalist in prose that same year.
 I am currently the assistant coach for Fort Scott High School in Fort Scott Kansas.
 Home of the Kansas 4A division state debate co-champion teams this year.
 I have been judging LD and other debate events for the last 15 years, and have judged about 10 rounds of LD this year.

 My paradigm for judging is as follows: